Learning support and EAL

 Sacha Thorne carries out Pre-Prep assessments, plans and coordinates support, teaches small literacy/numeracy groups, and provides targeted, multi-sensory support within the classroom environment.

 Our team of specialist teachers provide individual, multi-sensory lessons for pupils who have been identified as having a specific difficulty.
-Individual learning plans are drawn up and made available to all staff and are reviewed every 6 months.
+Individual learning plans are drawn up and made available to all staff and are reviewed every term.
 This is arranged through the Head of Learning Support (there is an additional charge).